-Several design features allow the school to adapt from day to day or year to year, whether it is fluctuating student grade-level populations or changing curriculum requirements.
+Several design features allow the school to adapt from day to day or year to year, whether it is due to fluctuating student grade-level populations or changing program requirements.

-The building's radial organization was developed to create "swing" classrooms at stacked learning cluster pivot points, allowing them to connect with alternating clusters.
+The building's radial organization was developed to create "swing" classrooms at stacked learning cluster pivot points, allowing them to associate with alternating clusters.
 This accommodates different classroom groupings, both horizontally and vertically, depending on enrollment.
-The learning clusters are a split level from the heart of the school and set on a hexagonal hallway.
-Each cluster having its own stairs for vertical flexibility and access to outdoor learning as well as a shared learning area available for breakout groups, individual work, and multiple classroom shared moments.
+The learning clusters are split level from the heart of the school and set on a hexagonal hallway, each cluster having its own stairs for vertical flexibility and access to outdoor learning as well as a shared learning area available for breakout groups, individual work, and multiple classroom shared moments.

-The design of the commons and gym transforms the district's standard approach into an open "community center" at the school's front door, a welcoming "living room" for students and families.
-In lieu of separate enclosed spaces, the dining commons is always open to the "main street" and connects to the gym area through an operable partition, which when opened creates a high-school sized sports court for large student gatherings or community use.
+The design of the commons and gym transforms the district's standard approach into an open "community asset" at the school's front door, a welcoming "living room" for students and families.
+In lieu of separate enclosed spaces, the dining commons is always open to the "main street" and can be connected to the gym area through an operable partition, which when opened creates a high-school sized sports court for large student gatherings or community use.
 Additionally, one of the music classrooms is joined to the commons with an operable wall allowing it to double as a stage.
 This large group space, connected directly to outdoor play, supports movement, nourishment, and socialization for students and extended community use.
-The school "main street" is anchored at the other end by the library, STEM, and Art rooms.
+It is near the library, STEM, and Art resources along the school's "main street."